Ayurveda for Perimenopause: A Holistic Approach to Hormonal Balance

 5. Sleep Hygiene

-Avoid screens after dinner to prevent Vata and Pitta aggravation
+Avoid screens after dinner to prevent aggravation of Vata and Pitta doshas

 Mind-Body Connection in Perimenopause